-Apple Pay is a fast, easy, secure mobile payment method that’s growing more popular with both consumers and businesses.
-If you’re a small business that’s interested in accepting Apple Pay, here’s what you need to know about Apple Pay’s benefits and costs, as well as how it works for your business and how to start accepting Apple Pay.
+Apple Pay is a fast, easy, secure digital payment method growing more popular with consumers and businesses.
+If you’re a small business interested in accepting Apple Pay, we’ll break down everything you need to know about its benefits and costs, how it works for your business, and how to start accepting Apple Pay.

 Apple Pay is a digital wallet available to Apple device users on their iPhones, iPads and Apple Watches.
 Users can connect their Apple Pay wallets to bank accounts, credit cards, debit cards and even gift cards.

-When users want to buy something from a merchant that accepts Apple Pay, they open the Apple Pay app on their device and hold it next to the near-field communication (NFC) area on the merchant’s card reader.
+When users want to buy something from a merchant that accepts Apple Pay, they open the Apple Pay app on their device and hold it next to the NFC area on the merchant’s card reader.
 Payment is complete when four green lights appear and a chime sounds.

 Once payment is made, Apple Pay funnels the funds from the buyer’s linked payment source to the merchant’s account.

-Since it uses NFC technology, Apple Pay is a contactless payment method.
-Because of the COVID-19 pandemic, more consumers are opting for contactless payments.
+Since it uses NFC technology, Apple Pay is a contactless payment method, which many consumers prefer.
 In fact, in the United States, proximity mobile payment users are expected to grow from 92.3 million in 2020 to 125 million by 2025.

-Because the payment goes through with just a tap, mobile contactless payments are the fastest way to pay.
-If you have a business where customers line up to pay, shortening the purchase process can mean a line that moves faster.
+Because each payment goes through with just a tap, mobile contactless payments are the fastest way to pay, dramatically improving the customer waiting experience.
+If you have a business where customers line up to pay, shortening the purchase process can mean a faster line.
 Customer satisfaction improves with shorter waits, and fewer customers will abandon the line without making a purchase.

-Apple Pay transactions are very secure because the card data is tokenized, encrypted and always changing, so it’s extremely difficult for criminals to steal customer card data.
+Apple Pay transactions are very secure because the card data is tokenized, encrypted and always changing, making it extremely difficult for criminals to steal customer card data.
 When data is tokenized, the underlying data – in this case, the customer’s credit card or bank account info – is replaced by a series of randomly generated numbers.

 Every time someone makes a purchase with Apple Pay, the system generates a new token.
 This token is then interpreted and changed back into useful information after it gets to the payment processor.